Markiyan000/Travel_Agency/README.md

  - Visitor:
     - view list of hotels
     - view detailed information about concrete hotel
+    - find hotels by country
     - find available rooms of the concrete hotel on the concrete date
     - check availability of the concrete room on concrete date
     - sign up in system
  - User:
-    All the possibilites of the visitor and plus:
+    - All the possibilites of the visitor and plus:
     - sign in in system
     - book the available room
     - view MyProfile page where all information(personal data, bookings etc) are placed about current user
     - log out from system
- - Admin
+ - Admin:
-    All the possibilities of the user and plus:
+    - All the possibilities of the user and plus:
     - add new hotels in the system
     - delete existing hotels from the system
     - add new rooms in the concrete hotel